THEME: THE PROMISED PARACLETE

-At the Last Supper, Jesus promised the coming of the Holy Spirit.
-Thus, according to today’s Gospel reading, Jesus told His disciples: ‘I will ask the Father, and He will give you another Paraclete to be with you forever, [namely] the Spirit of truth’ (John 14:16-17; cf. John 14:26).
+Today’s gospel reading is part of the message which our Lord Jesus Christ gave to His disciples at the Last Supper.
+In this message, Jesus promised the coming of the Holy Spirit: ‘I will ask the Father, and He will give you another Paraclete to be with you forever, [namely] the Spirit of truth’ (John 14:16-17; cf. John 14:26).
 Six weeks thereafter, on the day of His ascension into Heaven, Jesus reassured His disciples: ‘you shall receive power when the Holy Spirit has come upon you’ (Acts 1:8).
 Then, ten days later, on the day of Pentecost, the Holy Spirit descended in a spectacular way to empower the disciples of Jesus Christ.

 As cited above, Jesus referred to the Holy Spirit as ‘another Paraclete’.
 What then is the meaning of the word, ‘Paraclete’?
 The word ‘Paraclete’ is a transliteration of the Greek word, ‘parakletos’ which has several meanings.
 It was used to refer to one’s advocate/lawyer, comforter or counsellor.